KyleKun/blog/content/en/about.md

 Hi there!
 I'm Caio.
 I make apps and games (see my [work](/work)).

-I made this blog to write about my projects and other several things that I'm interested in.
+I made this website to write about my projects and other several things that I'm interested in.
+You can find the source code for this blog on [GitHub](https://github.com/KyleKun/blog).
+There's no analytics, no ads, no tracking - feel free to browse it all you want without worrying about your privacy.

 Thanks for stopping by! 😊